From Calgary to Banff: 5 Best Ways to Get There

-This is a scenic drive past rolling farmland and distant mountains views.
-Eventually you'll crest the Scott Lake Hill, the highest point on the Trans Canada Highway at 1,410 meters, 4,625 feet.
+This is a scenic drive past rolling farmland and distant mountain views.
+Eventually, you'll crest Scott Lake Hill, the highest point on the Trans Canada Highway at 1,410 meters, 4,625 feet.
 It's at this point that the Rocky Mountains present themselves in their full glory.

 The road descends and winds its way past the turnoff for Kananaskis Country, around Lac des Arcs and past the mountain town of Canmore.
 Canmore is another beautiful town and a great alternative to Banff if you are interested in hiking, biking, or camping.
 Just past Canmore, you'll come to the park gates (fee charged).